 - a.
-The property management company must have at least: - one (1) similar (size and type) LIHTC project in their current or past portfolio; - three (3) years of experience successfully managing a LIHTC Property; - one (1) staff person serving in a supervisory capacity with regard to the Project who has been certified as a LIHTC compliance specialist within twelve (12) months of the application deadline from an organization approved by LHC; and - one (1) staff person with a record of Fair Housing training.
+The property management company must have at least: - one (1) similar (size and type) LIHTC project in their current or past portfolio; - three (3) years of experience successfully managing a LIHTC Property; - one (1) staff person serving in a supervisory capacity with regard to the Project who has been certified as a LIHTC compliance specialist within twelve (12) months of the application deadline from an organization approved by LHC; and - one (1) staff person with a record of Fair Housing training; and. - one (1) staff person with a record of VAWAdomestic violence or abuse training b. b.
+LHC may request the audited financials of the management company.